timothypratley/claykind/README.md

 We want to attempt to build something even simpler.
 Something that emphasizes the evaluation and preparation.
 Leaving downstream tools to perform rendering and display or test for changes.

+Focusing on generating Markdown gives users more flexibility in selecting complementary publishing tools.

 ## Design